VOLT

 Bootstrap plane vs control plane

-• The control plane is what keeps that cluster useful after it is online.
+• The control plane keeps it operational after enrollment.

-After that, the system shifts into its steady-state model: heartbeats, reverse-channel commands, job dispatch, remote access, notebook sessions, exposure registry updates, and lifecycle events all flow through the daemon connection.
+Bootstrap covers install material generation, environment and compose file writing, local service startup, and initial daemon announcement.
+The control plane handles heartbeats, reverse-channel commands, job dispatch, remote access, notebook sessions, exposure registry updates, and lifecycle events through the daemon connection.

-That distinction matters operationally because a cluster can fail in one phase but not the other.
-A machine may install correctly yet never become a healthy control-plane participant, or it may bootstrap once and later drift into disconnection.
+A cluster can fail in one phase but not the other: a machine may install correctly yet never become a healthy control-plane participant, or it may bootstrap once and later disconnect.

 Daemon startup order